jonsuh/hamburgers/README.md

 #### `ems` or `rems`

 Wanna work with `ems` or `rems` instead of `px`?
 Just change all the `px` values to the unit of your choice.
-Note: Be consistent (all `px` or all `ems`), otherwise it’ll break because the math behind the customization will fail if it attempts to perform operations with values of different units.
+Note: Be consistent (all `px` or all `ems`), otherwise it may break—the math behind the customization will fail if it attempts to perform operations with values of different units.

 ### Not satisfied?